satish9618/LineFit.Lab_Regression_analysis/README.md

 This project showcases advanced data science techniques, including feature engineering, outlier detection, multicollinearity handling, and model evaluation, all wrapped in a sleek, professional interface.
 It is designed to streamline the machine learning workflow while ensuring transparency and interpretability of the modeling process. 🌟

+##Note: You can check the demonstation video inn the repo for more clarity

 ## Features

 ### 1. Data Ingestion and Preprocessing 📂